Colour in the garden

 Clashing colours

-Using clashing colours, those from positions a third of the way around the colour wheel, creates a bold look.
+Using clashing colours, those from positions a third of the way around the colour wheel, creates a bold look in garden design.
 This approach allows you to combine three primary, secondary, or tertiary colours.
 To effectively achieve a contrasting effect, it is advisable to select vibrant, pure shades of each colour.
 Incorporating green as a unifying element when using contrasting colours can enhance the overall cohesiveness.
 If possible, use clashing colours in large swathes.

 Single colour

-Using shades, tints and tones of a single colour creates a sophisticated area.
+Using shades, tints and tones of a single colour creates a sophisticated garden.
 This approach is also useful for perfect for highlighting the different textures and shapes in garden.

 Colour against green backdrop